plotly/plotly.github.io/_posts/plotly2/2016-06-23-how-to-enter-data.md

       img: "![Upload files](../static/images/enter-data-in-the-grid/Upload_Files.png)"

- - title: Option 3 - Entering Data by URL
+ - title: Option 3 - Import Data from a URL
    sub-steps:
     - copy: "You can also upload data by entering the URL of an online data set."
       img: "![Enter data by URL](../static/images/enter-data-in-the-grid/Import_Data_by_URL.png)"